 In positive psychology research, gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships.

 100 Minutes of Gratitude

 100 minutes is admittedly not a long time.
-It comes and goes and we go about our lives.
-But even in the relatively short span of 100 minutes, I experienced tangible benefits that carried over into every area of my life.
+It comes and goes and we carry on with our lives.
+But even in the relatively short span of 100 minutes, I experienced tangible benefits that translated into other areas of my life.
 For this exercise, I retreated to my room, shut off my phone, stopped consuming, and let my mind focus only on the things I was grateful for.
 I recalled happy memories from the past, blessings I was currently living, and doors of the future that I resolved to walk into with a thankful attitude.
 I even practiced being thankful for the difficult times of the past that had taught me lessons and enabled me to see the world in a different light.
 Here are three major takeaways from this session and the exercise of gratitude more broadly.

 1. I Had More To Be Thankful For Than I Realized

 My resolve only to focus on things I was thankful for worked like a magnet.
 Examples from the past, present, and future flooded my mind.
 I expressed gratitude that I was given attention and care as child; that I drove a nice car and lived in a beautiful house; that I had the opportunity to receive an education; and that I had friends and family who loved me.
 I also thanked God that nature was so giving and had enabled our species to survive and thrive throughout the ages.

 Gratitude provee the saying, “What you focus on grows, what you ignore dies.”
 Over time, as I made conscious effort to control my focus, my brain wandered less and settled more on things I had to be thankful for.

 What you focus on grows, what you ignore dies.

 2. My Reality Was A Function of My Own Mind